RomlinGroup/Flatpack/README.md

 models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.

+"A year spent in artificial intelligence is enough to make one believe in God." ([Alan Perlis 1982](http://www.cs.yale.edu/homes/perlis-alan/quotes.html))

 https://pypi.org/project/flatpack

 ```bash